Pomax/react-component-visibility/README.md

   Call as `this.disableVisbilityHandling()` to turn off event listening for this component.

+- `componentVisibilityChanged()` (optional)

+  This function, if found, gets called automatically after binding a visibility change in the component's state, so that you can trigger custom logic.
+No argument comes into this function, since the `this.state.visible` value will already reflect the currect value, and the old value was simply `!visible`.

+### Rate limiting the scroll handling

 By default, the mixin does rate limiting to prevent event saturation (onscroll refires very fast), set such that when a scroll event is handled, it won't listen for and act on new events until 25 milliseconds later.
 You can change